kirkmingyeoh/DFE2_PythonScripts_inp/README.md

 (1) Python scripts - These are the Python scripts used to set up Direct FE2 input files, which are further detailed below.

-(2) Instructions.docx - Instructions on how to prepare the user-provided input files as well as the Python script for setting up a Direct FE2 input file.
+(2) Instructions.md - Instructions on how to prepare the user-provided input files as well as the Python script for setting up a Direct FE2 input file.

 -----
 Python scripts